hpc-carpentry/hpc-carpentry.github.io/pages/supporters.md

 We aim to be transparent in our sources of revenue and how they align with our vision and values, and funding must support existing priorities.
 Towards this aim we share our sources of grants and donations and the work they are funding.

-[CarpentryCon](https://carpentrycon.org/) and CarpentryConnect sponsors and donations are shared on their individual websites.

 We consistently work to keep this page up to date, but if you are aware of sources of funding that are not listed please [let us know](mailto:team@carpentries.org).

 ### Grants